From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 The Nuremberg Documentation Centre

 The Documentation Centre sits in part of the unfinished Congress Hall building.
-A stake-like structure that seemingly cuts through it creates a meaningful confrontation with the disruption of Nazi architecture.
+A stake-like structure cuts through it creates a meaningful confrontation with the disruption of Nazi architecture.

 The audio-guided exhibition, ‘Fascination and Terror’ informs and educate about the causes, context and the repercussions of the National Socialist reign of terror, and shows Nuremberg’s role as the “City of the Nazi Party Rallies” and the power of mass events and propaganda.